Ugochukwuodinaka/WHO-Covid-19-Global-Analysis/README.md

 - __France:__ France reported 38,997,490 cases, indicating substantial community transmission and the need for stringent public health interventions to curb the spread.
 - __Germany:__ With 38,437,756 reported cases, Germany faced persistent challenges in controlling outbreaks and ensuring healthcare capacity amidst the pandemic.
 - __Brazil:__ Brazil reported 37,519,960 cases, reflecting the widespread transmission of the virus and the strain on the country's healthcare system.
-- __Republic of Korea, Japan:__ East Asian countries such as South Korea and Japan report significant case counts of 34,571,873 and 33,803,572 respectively, highlighting the challenges in controlling the spread despite effective public health measures.
+- __Republic of Korea, Japan:__ East Asian countries such as South Korea and Japan report significant case counts of 34,571,873 and 33,803,572 respectively, indicating the challenges in controlling the spread despite effective public health measures.
-- __Italy:__ Italy reported 26,495,903 cases, demonstrating the continued impact of the pandemic on European countries and the importance of coordinated response efforts.
+- __Italy:__ Italy reported 26,495,903 cases, showing the continued impact of the pandemic on European countries and the importance of coordinated response efforts.
-- __United Kingdom of Great Britain and Northern Ireland:__ The UK reported 24,812,582 cases, underscoring the need for continued vigilance and adherence to public health guidelines to mitigate transmission rates.
+- __United Kingdom of Great Britain and Northern Ireland:__ The UK reported 24,812,582 cases, showing the need for continued vigilance and adherence to public health guidelines to mitigate transmission rates.
 <br />
 <br />